adamwaite/Validator/README.md

 }
 ```

-### UIControl+ALPValidator
+### UIView+ALPValidator

-The `UIControl+ALPValidator` category extends `UIControl` to provide validation on the fly as the user changes the value of the control.
+The `UIView+ALPValidator` category extends `UIView` to provide validation on the fly as the user changes the value of the input.

-Use the `attachValidator:` to automatically configure the validator to call `validate:` (which fires the state change block) as the input changed.
+Use the `alp_attachValidator:` to automatically configure the validator to call `validate:` (which fires the state change block) as the input changed.

 ```
-[self.textField attachValidator:self.validator];
+[self.textField alp_attachValidator:self.validator];
 ```

-Remove auto-validation with `removeValidators`.
+Remove auto-validation with `alp_removeValidators`.

-See the example project which uses the UIControl category to validate as you type.
+See the example project which uses the UIView category to validate as you type.

+#### Supported

+- `UITextField`
+- `UITextView`

 ### Remote Validation